Frequently Asked Questions

 Timeline

-• No. The current bridge will stay open to traffic while the new bridge is constructed beside it.
-The current bridge will be permanently closed only after the new bridge is operational and open to traffic.
+• No. The existing bridge will stay open to traffic while the new bridge is constructed beside it.
+The existing bridge will be permanently closed and demolished only after the new bridge is operational and open to the public.

-• As of spring 2024, the team has secured about $327 million from federal and state grants.
-That’s 63% of the estimated total cost.
+• As of fall 2024, the team has secured $328 million in committed funds from federal and state grants and local funds.

 • Because it is not a state-owned bridge funded by gas taxes like other area bridges.
-All operations and maintenance costs are paid by bridge users.
+All operations and maintenance costs are paid by bridge users through tolls.

-• Bridge owners have approached both Oregon and Washington in the past about taking ownership of this bridge, and they weren’t interested.
-We can’t speak to why they turned it down.
+• Bridge owners have approached both Oregon and Washington in the past about taking ownership of this bridge, and there isn’t an interest by either state to take over ownership of the bridge at this time.

 Tolling

 • 100% of the 2023 increase is going into a separate account to be used solely for the new bridge.
-This money will go into a reserve fund and will be used to secure the federal loan that will pay for the portion of bridge costs not covered by grants.
+This money is held in a reserve fund that will be used to secure the federal loan that will pay for the portion of bridge costs not covered by grants.

 • We don’t know yet.
 It depends on the amount of grant money the project receives from the federal and state governments.
-If the project receives more grant money, it can take out a smaller loan to cover remaining costs.
+Because the project will need to repay this loan with toll revenue, more grant money now means lower future tolls, and less grant funding means higher tolls on the new bridge.

 Even if the project were to receive more grants than expected, and therefore didn’t need to take out a loan at all, tolls would still be necessary on the new bridge to cover ongoing operations and maintenance.